reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 This first premise must be accepted for essentially any private corportation to feasibly operate.
 All employers discriminate between applicants on the basis of skill, knowledge, traits, etc. Universities also discriminate on the basis of academic achievement, intelligence, extra-curricular activities, athletic ability, etc. We need to be given strong reasons before we outlaw a particular form of discrimination, but we do not need strong reasons before we legally permit a particular form of discrimination.
 Again, I doubt that most people oppose this first premise, so I will not spend more time defending it.

 The controversy, then, concerns the truth of premise 2, i.e. whether we have been provided with sufficiently strong reason to restrict private universities' freedom to discriminate prospective students based on race.
-I will consider some possible reasons that challenge premise 2.
+I will do so by considering a variety of reasons that I've seen which attempt to justify restricting a private university's freedom to practice affirmative action.
 In the end, I will argue that all such reasons fail.
 None of these reasons meet the "burden of proof" required to justify restricting a private universtiy's freedom to practice affirmative action.
-If I'm correct, this means Thus, I will argue, we ought to grant private universities the freedom to discriminate prospective students based on race due to the *Freedom Argument*.
+If I'm correct, this means premise 2 of my _ Thus, I will argue, we ought to grant private universities the freedom to discriminate prospective students based on race due to the *Freedom Argument*.

 ### Bad reasons